Brent Cross Town: Your next case study?

 Step 1: Which specification points could I use this to cover?

 I am a big fan of a simple A3 sheet at A-Level!
-Here are the two used for this example where students simply complete each box with summary notes for each spec point.
+Here are the two used for this example where, having completed their in-depth study of the project, students simply complete each box with summary notes for each spec point.

 Step 2: How can I engage with different sources of information to ensure the best possible resources and subject knowledge?